 If the problem is a gremlin who thinks you should be able to do this without paying for a service like this, I’ve written your gremlin a note.

 If you don’t have a writing practice at all, you might want to start with the 15 minute per day Academic Writing Challenge (free).
 You can complement that with a Foundations membership ($54CDN; <£30GBP).
-Use the Establishing a Writing Practice class (in the Studio Resource Room) to get you started, and the forum for accountability and support.
+Use the Establishing a Writing Practice class (in the Studio Resource Room) to get you started, and the forum and monthly Studio calls for accountability and support.
 Then when you are ready to commit to scheduling 2 hours once a week for writing, you can upgrade your membership.

 If you live in Australia or New Zealand and are wondering if this is even possible, I’ve explained that in detail.